box/developer.box.com/pages/sign/request-options/multiple-signers.md

 Like before you need to prepare the document, so open the prepare URL in your browser.

-Notice in the example the institution is represented by blue in the left, and the student by green on the right, and both are signers.
+Notice in the example the institution is represented by blue on the left, and the student by green on the right, and both are signers.

 Neither the `approver` nor the `final copy reader` can have inputs associated